Cascade-Siskiyou National Monument

 Located at the crossroads of the Cascade, Klamath, and Siskiyou mountain ranges this is the first national monument created specifically to protect biological diversity—and there’s a lot of it.
 This rugged region is home to more than 3,500 plant and animal species, many found only here.

-In 2012, we conserved part of the largest remaining privately held property—more than 2,750 acres—within the monument’s boundaries, including a popular stretch of the Pacific Crest National Scenic Trail at Porcupine Mountain.
+Since 2012, we have conserved more than half of the largest remaining privately held property—more than 3,680 acres—within the monument’s boundaries, including a popular stretch of the Pacific Crest National Scenic Trail at Porcupine Mountain.
 The federal Land and Water Conservation Fund provided key support, allowing us to purchase this property for the Bureau of Land Management (BLM), which manages the monument.

-BLM’s acquisition completes the first of a multi-phase conservation effort to enhance habitat connectivity for wildlife and to expand public recreational access in the monument.
+This multi-phase conservation effort with the BLM will enhance habitat connectivity for wildlife and expand public recreational access in the monument.
 Recreation opportunities include hiking, camping, fishing, horseback riding, fishing, hunting cycling and winter sports.
 “This collective effort will allow the BLM to eliminate much of the fragmentation within the monument, enabling better stewardship and landscape-level protection of at-risk lands,” said Evan Smith, Vice President Forestland Acquisition and Finance for The Conservation Fund.